jmmastey/railsgoat-wiki/rails_3/A2-Lack-of-HttpOnly-Flag.md

 $ python -m SimpleHTTPServer
 ```

-Additionally, fire up Python's SimpleHTTPServer module using the following command:

 ### Lack of the HttpOnly Flag - SOLUTION

 Keep the default configuration "as-is" and do not make this change.
 If this exists in your code base, remove it.